+In this section we present numerical experiments demonstrating the SA-PINN performance on various benchmarks.
 The main figure of merit used is the L2-error:

-where $u(x,t)$ is the trained approximation, and $U(x,t)$ is a high-fidelity solution over a mesh $\{x_i,t_i\}$ containing $N_U$ points.
-We repeat the training process over a number of random restarts and report the average L2 error and its standard deviation.
+where $u(x,t)$ is the trained approximation, and $U(x,t)$ is a high-fidelity solution over a fine mesh $\{x_i,t_i\}$ containing $N_U$ points.
+In all cases below, we repeat the training process over 10 random restarts and report the average L2 error and its standard deviation.